Trump Organization found guilty of tax fraud

 Following the verdict, the Trump Organization could be fined up to $1.6 million.

-The outcome in the trial, which began in late October, is considered a victory for the Manhattan DA’s office.
+The outcome in the trial, which began in late October, is considered a victory for the Manhattan district attorney’s office.
 It followed a three-year probe by the office into whether top executives at the company engaged in tax fraud from 2005 to June 2021.

 Prosecutors rested their case in late November after just eight days of arguments.

-Much of the prosecution’s case had centered on the testimony of the Trump Organization’s longtime chief financial officer Allen Weisselberg and of Jeffrey McConney, a senior vice president and controller.
+Much of the prosecution’s case had centered on the testimony of Allen Weisselberg, the Trump Organization’s longtime chief financial officer, and Jeffrey McConney, a senior vice president and controller.

-Weisselberg was charged with 15 counts of tax evasion charges last year and pleaded guilty in August.
-Prosecutors said he evaded $1.76 million in taxes through receiving luxury perks such as rent-free apartments and cars.
+Weisselberg was charged with 15 counts of tax evasion last year and pleaded guilty in August.
+Prosecutors said he evaded $1.76 million in taxes by receiving luxury perks such as rent-free apartments and cars.

 Weisselberg, who earned a reduced sentence for testifying, said he worked with McConney to conceal about a decade’s worth of those perks from his taxable income.

-And McConney said he helped hide those perks by issuing false tax documents or by reducing salaries.
+And McConney said he helped hide those perks by issuing false tax documents or reducing salaries.

 Trump and his two eldest sons, Donald Trump Jr. and Eric Trump, signed off on bonus checks made out to independent contractors, Weisselberg testified, which he claimed helped him conceal taxable income.